anindhya1/Particles/README.md

 # Particles
-## Creating Generative Art through Processing using Heart-Rate sensor
+## Creating abstract art using Heart-Rate sensor
-### (Brain Computer Interface version coming soon)

-This project is an extension of a research paper I had worked on and published in the International Journal of Innovative Technology and Exploring Engineering (IJITEE) in March 2020.
+This project is an extension of a research paper I had published in the International Journal of Innovative Technology and Exploring Engineering (IJITEE) in March 2020.

 Paper link: <https://www.ijitee.org/wp-content/uploads/papers/v9i5/E2590039520.pdf>